newrelic-experimental/nr1-ingest-metric-script/README.md

 This script can be configured as a synthetic monitor to periodically query ingest and post it as a custom metric for longer storage, and thus, long-term querying and analysis.

-Originally developed for MercadoLibre, a live instance of this script is querying and pushing `newrelic.ingest` metrics to `Demotron V2`.
-You can query this data by setting `metricName`=`'newrelic.ingest'`.

 ![image](https://user-images.githubusercontent.com/68360819/148800863-e10d8c8f-aeee-43bc-82bb-790a4131b98b.png)